OpenSourceBrain/Hippocampus3DDemo/README.md

 ### NeuroML version of project

-NeuroML 2 files have been generated from the neuroConstruct project and can be found here: https://github.com/OpenSourceBrain/Hippocampus3DDemo/tree/master/neuroConstruct/generatedNeuroML2
+NeuroML 2 files have been generated from the neuroConstruct project and can be found here: https://github.com/OpenSourceBrain/Hippocampus3DDemo/tree/master/neuroConstruct/generatedNeuroML2.

+See [here](https://neuroml.org/getneuroml) for a list of resources about NeuroML 2 and the libraries/tools available for handling the format.
+See also: [Why should you convert your model to NeuroML 2?](http://www.opensourcebrain.org/docs#Converting_To_NeuroML2)

 ### 3D view of network on Open Source Brain

-The network above can be pulled from GitHub by OSB and can be viewed in your browser:
+The network above can be retrieved from GitHub by OSB and can be viewed in your browser:

 ![osb](https://raw.githubusercontent.com/OpenSourceBrain/Hippocampus3DDemo/master/images/osb.png)